 Our study demonstrates that despite improved implants, surgical techniques, and rehabilitation protocols that golf handicap does not change significantly following lower extremity total joint arthroplasty.”

 Returning to the game means riding the cart for many

-A study in The American journal of sports medicine (7) sought to find out:
+For some people, the thinking is that once they get a knee replacement, they can walk the course again without significant pain.
+A study in The American journal of sports medicine (8) sought to find out:

 In this study the researchers sent out questionnaires to golfers who had knee replacement; Of the 93 responses: